AlexShao1116/KATTIS_Project/problemskeleton/submissions/accepted/README.md

 ## What are the best-case and worst-case scenarios for your solution?
 ### Best-case
-small range of numbers -> so when all numbers is same and nb of test cases
+small range of numbers from 0 -> so when all numbers is same and is near 0. and nb of test cases
 ### Worst-case
 when M is very large: large range of numbers